Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Introduction

 To comprehensively characterize such impact, we first develop a theoretical framework, i.e., the similarity graph, to describe the similarity between different sample pairs.
-Specifically, pairs containing difficult-to-learn samples, { termed as difficult-to-learn pairs,} exhibit higher similarities than other different-class pairs.
-Based on this similarity graph, we derive the linear probing error bounds of contrastive learning models trained with and without difficult-to-learn samples, proving that the presence of difficult-to-learn examples negatively affects performance.
-Next, we prove that the most straightforward idea of directly removing difficult-to-learn examples improves the generalization bounds.
-Further, we also theoretically demonstrate that commonly used techniques such as margin tuning \cite{zhou2023zero} and temperature scaling \cite{khaertdinov2022temp,zhang2021temperature,kukleva2023temperature} mitigate the negative effects of difficult-to-learn examples by modifying the similarity between sample pairs from different perspectives, thereby improving the generalization bounds.
-Experimentally, we propose a simple but effective mechanism for selecting difficult-to-learn samples that does not rely on pre-trained models.
-The performance improvements achieved by addressing difficult-to-learn samples through the aforementioned methods align with our theoretical analysis of the generalization bounds.
+Specifically, pairs containing difficult samples, termed as difficult pairs, exhibit higher similarities than other different-class pairs.
+Based on this similarity graph, we derive the linear probing error bounds of contrastive learning models trained with and without difficult samples, proving that the presence of difficult examples negatively affects performance.
+Next, we prove that the most straightforward idea of directly removing difficult examples improves the generalization bounds.
+Further, we also theoretically demonstrate that commonly used techniques such as margin tuning \citep{zhou2023zero} and temperature scaling \citep{khaertdinov2022temp,kukleva2023temperature,zhang2021temperature} mitigate the negative effects of difficult examples by modifying the similarity between sample pairs from different perspectives, thereby improving the generalization bounds.
+Experimentally, we propose a simple but effective mechanism for selecting difficult samples that does not rely on pre-trained models.
+The performance improvements achieved by addressing difficult samples through the aforementioned methods align with our theoretical analysis of the generalization bounds.